-- Soprano pipistrelle (Pipistrellus pygmaeus) - Lesser Noctule (Nyctalus leisleri)
+- Soprano pipistrelle (Pipistrellus pygmaeus) - Lesser Noctule (Nyctalus leisleri) - Common Pipistrelle (Pipistrellus pipistrellus)

-A single Soprano pipistrelle was observed emerging from an ivy-clad Ash (Tree 759) along the western boundary of the site.
+In 2024, a single Soprano pipistrelle was observed emerging from an ivy-clad Ash (Tree 759) along the western boundary of the site.
 Foraging activity of Lesser Noctule (Nyctalus leisleri) and Soprano pipistrelle (Pipistrellus pygmaeus) was also noted on site.
-The removal of the trees on site will result in a loss of foraging areas and a potential loss in a bat roost.
+The removal of the trees on site will result in a loss of foraging areas and a bat roost.